SomeWeekendReading/someweekendreading.github.io/_posts/2025-09-13-rush-covid-booster.md

 - They tried to say it caused multiple child deaths, using unverified VAERS reports that did not check out anywhere else.
 - They subjected CDC scientists to the verbal equivalent of waterboarding, with questions that were wildly inappropriate, irrelevant, and disrespectful.
-(Literally: "If a hippopotamus appeared in your lab&hellip;")
+(Like: "If a hippopotamus appeared in your lab&hellip;")
 - They tried to blame Long COVID on vaccines, despite evidence saying the exact opposite (not to mention that most cases of Long COVID date from _before_ the vaccines were available).